pablomateo/DogBreedClassifier/README.md

 # CNN - Dog Breed Classifier

 This project is part of **Udacity´s Artificial Intelligence Nanodegree Program**.
 Here you will find my personal solution to the challenge.
 The following project can be run using a Local Machine or using an external GPU (Solution provided by **Amazon Web Services** is recommended).
-Next, you can follow Udacitys instructions to install the neccessary dependencies on a local machine or on AWS.
+Next, you can follow Udacitys instructions to install the necessary dependencies on a local machine or on AWS.

 In this project, we train a **Convolutional Neural Network** to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.